Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Representation and manipulation of subspaces

 This representation of $s$ is not unique, but if we restrict the matrices to {\em orthogonal projection matrices} $P$, which satisfy $P^2 = P = P^T$, we obtain a canonical representation.
 The matrix $P$ can always be generated from $A$ by $P = AA^+$, where $A^+$ denotes the Moore-Penrose pseudoinverse of $A$. \sectref{app:representation-of-subspaces} shows that $A \sim AA^T \sim AA^+$.

 We can interpret the matrix $A$ statistically as a collection of data vectors: Suppose that the $m$ observation vectors $\myvec{a}_k$ in \eqref{eq:datamatrix} are independent and identically distributed samples of an $n$-dimensional stochastic variable $\myvec{a}$ with a zero-mean probability distribution.
 Then $AA^T$ is approximately proportional to the {\em covariance matrix}, $AA^T \approx m\, \Cov(\myvec{a})$.
 We can think of the subspace as a ``playground'' for messages.
 The eigenvectors of the covariance matrix having the largest eigenvalues correspond to the most fluctuating directions inside the subspace.
+These eigenvectors are sometimes referred to as the principal components.

-\subsection{* Derivation of subspace representation}
+\subsection{Derivation of subspace representation}

 It is well known that any matrix $A$ can be decomposed by singular-value decomposition (SVD) as the matrix product $U\Sigma V^T$, where $U$ and $V$ are orthonormal matrices, and $\Sigma$ is a diagonal matrix.